-Well I’m here to tell you.
-There is a gigantic strength in being exactly who you are.
-Holding up an artifice is tiring anyway.
-Facades will eventually break down, crumble, and leave mess and confusion in their wake.
-Being authentic actually frees you.
-When we are honest, we are strong.
-When we are strong we can do great things… things that were meant for us.
+I look at parenting differently.
+I think there is a gigantic strength in being exactly who you are.
+Holding up an artifice is tiring anyway, even for Superman.
+Facades eventually break down, crumble and leave mess and confusion in their wake.
+Being authentic is what actually frees you.
+Your truth is where you actually find strength.
+When we are real, when we are honest, we are strong.

 Authentic is the new strong.
 Truth is your new super power.
 If you aren’t feeling confident, that’s okay.
 If you need help, ask for it.
 If you are scared of something, say so.
-It will free you from the facade and provide your children with a real model to learn from.
+Not only will it free you from unrealistic expectations, you’ll provide your children with a real man, and a real model to learn from.

-And you will be rewarded… not just with some short-lived awe and admiration that you managed to coax out of a small child, but an enduring sense of love and trust from your kids and those around you.
+You will be rewarded, not just with some short-lived awe and admiration that you managed to coax out of a small child, but an enduring sense of love and trust from your kids and those around you.
 And that stuff is the real deal.

-“You have to be strong, be their hero” “Never let them see you sweat (or cry).”
-I call Bullshit.
+“You have to be strong, be their hero, never let them see you sweat (or cry).”
+I call BS.

 Be real.
 Be vulnerable.
 Be you.